About Our Chapter

 Members have opportunities to engage in experiences that build essential skills, such as confidence, consensus, and team building, event planning, conflict resolution and parliamentary procedure.
 Chapter activities include:

-- A six year curriculum ensuring age-appropriate and relevant programming.
+- Core curriculum ensuring age-appropriate and relevant programming.

 - Grade-level meetings run by the Ticktocker daughters.